bjohnson05/cmsi186/cmsi186-Fall2020/homework05/README.md

 1. Note that some functions [e.g., polynomials] need the additional descriptors [for their coefficients], while other functions [like sin and sqrt] do not necessarily require them.
 1. If the program is invoked incorrectly, it must output a clear, detailed message that explains precisely how to use it.
 1. You may, if you wish, use a single file for this program; however, there are ample opportunities for using other classes as we've seen in previous assignments.
 1. As always, a comprehensive set of tests should be written before you start coding the other key method(s).
-Since you need a main() method to run your program, put the tests in another method, e.g., <code>private static void runMyTests()</code>, and design your program so that <code>Java SkateRamp runtests</code> runs the tests.
+In this case you <strong>MUST</strong> include a method called <code>private static void runMyTests()</code> which will make method calls to a set of test methods.
+Since you need a <code>main()</code> method to run your program already, you must put the tests in another method.
+Name that method "runMyTests" and make your main program check for that on the command line in <code>args[0]</code>.
+In other words, you MUST be able to run your program using:

+    <code style='margin-left: 5em'>java SkateRamp runMyTests</code>

+and produce appropriate test output like:

+    running poly test with 1.0 -2.3 -1.0 3.0 with 0.0001% ~ expected: 123.45, got: 123.45

-1. Try to implement as many interesting functions as possible, including:
+7. Try to implement as many interesting functions as possible, including:
    * <code>polynomials</code> of at least degree 2 [you MUST start with this]
    * <code>polynomials</code> of arbitrary degree [which you may as well do when you have the first part working]
    * the <code>sin</code> function [you MUST implement this as well]